brigadecore/brigade/docs/content/intro/tutorial-preview-environments.md

 We will use two GitHub repositories:

-- [brigade-tutorial-config](https://github.com/brigadecore/brigade-tutorial-config): containing orchestration responsible for managing brigade projects and creating new environments.
+- [brigade-tutorial-config](https://github.com/brigadecore/brigade-tutorial-config): containing orchestration responsible for managing Brigade projects and creating new environments.
 - [brigade-tutorial-app](https://github.com/brigadecore/brigade-tutorial-app): example microservice used to demonstrate release process.

 `GITHUB_SHARED_SECRET` and `GITHUB_TOKEN` environment variables will be used throughout this tutorial and you'll have to ensure they are set correctly.
 To generate GitHub token follow [this article](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line).